Hubbry Logo

 An alchemical balneum Mariae, or Maria’s bath, from Coelum philosophorum, Philip Ulstad, 1528, Science History Institute

 The kerotakis (Greek: κηροτακίς or κυροτακίς), is a device used to heat substances used in alchemy and to collect vapors.[19]
-It is an airtight container with a sheet of copper upon its upper side.
+It is an airtight container with a sheet of copper on its upper side.
 When working properly, all its joints form a tight vacuum.
-The use of such sealed containers in the hermetic arts led to the term "hermetically sealed", still in use.
+The use of such sealed containers in the hermetic arts led to the term "hermetically sealed", which is still in use.
 The kerotakis was said to be a replication of the process of the formation of gold that was occurring in the bowels of the earth.

 This instrument was later modified by the German chemist Franz von Soxhlet in 1879 to create the extractor that bears his name, the Soxhlet extractor.